rngtang/Telephone-Assistant/README.md

 Currently, as laid out in the LangChain Retrieval interface, all of the external context the bot uses to generate answers comes from one PDF file: "/embeddings/files/All_Info.pdf".
 This PDF is regenerated through the python script "/embeddings/testing/periodic_API.py".

-By using Cron on the Co-Lab Raspberry Pi, we have schedule for this script to be continuously run every hour.
+By using Cron on the Co-Lab Raspberry Pi, we have schedule for this script to be continuously run every at XX:00.
 The output of this script gets piped to "/embeddings/log.txt".
 This will ensure the knowledge base contains current information about which student workers are on shift and what the first five upcoming Roots classes are.

 If you would like to add this job into your device's own cron, you can do so with the following commands.
 First, in a terminal, open cron: